Air Austral: 2012–present: Economic struggles and subsequent rebound

 In October 2017, Air Austral signed a strategic partnership agreement with Air Madagascar to become the airline's minority shareholder, owning a 49% stake in the company, after the two companies established their relationship in 2016.
 The move was done in part to help Air Madagascar return to profitability and facilitate stronger connections within the regional market for the two airlines.
 In February 2018, Air Austral revealed its restructuring strategy for Air Madagascar through 2027, which included stabilising the company's finances, launching strategic routes, and expanding the company's fleet.
 In July 2018, Kenya Airways signed a memorandum of understanding to join the partnership in an effort to strengthen Nairobi's connections to Réunion and Madagascar and to also open up the possibilities of codesharing between the three carriers.
 The agreement was later finalized by the three airlines in December 2018.
 However, in November 2019, reports revealed that the partnership between Air Austral and Air Madagascar was at risk of dissolution after Air Austral did not contribute its second payment of €25 million for its equity share in the airline.

 In August 2018, Air Austral began wet leasing an Airbus A380 from charter airline Hi Fly after it grounded one of its Boeing 787s due to inspections of the plane's Rolls-Royce Trent 1000 engines.
 In October 2019, Air Austral announced it was developing its plans to renew its fleet.
 That month, the airline signed a purchase agreement for three Airbus A220-300 aircraft that would replace its two Boeing 737-800 and ATR 72-500 aircraft.
 The airline projects it may begin renewing its long-haul fleet beginning in 2023.

 Destinations

 This is a list of destinations served and previously served by Air Austral as of October 2022:

 Interline agreements

-Air Austral has an interlining agreement with Thai Airways International.
+Air Austral has interlining agreements with: